iiBamBlue/se_project_todo-app/README.md

 Unique IDs: Each todo item is assigned a unique ID using the uuid package, ensuring that each task can be uniquely identified.

 ## Technology

-The project is built using the following technologies and techniques:

 JavaScript (ES6+): The app is written in modern JavaScript, leveraging features such as classes and modules.